St. Hilda's & St. Hugh's School: Traditions

 Community service projects take place throughout each academic year and involve students in all grades.
 Among the school's more notable community service traditions is the Thanksgiving Food Chain, which takes place the day before Thanksgiving each year.
 Students line up and pass food donations from hand to hand down the block to Broadway Presbyterian Church, which maintains a food pantry and soup kitchen.

-In 2006, in the aftermath of the 2004 Indian Ocean earthquake and tsunami, St. Hilda’s & St. Hugh’s helped to rebuild a school in Chengalpattu, India, now called CSI St. Hilda's & St. Hugh's.
+In 2006, in the aftermath of the 2004 Indian Ocean earthquake and tsunami, St. Hilda's & St. Hugh's helped to rebuild a school in Chengalpattu, India, now called CSI St. Hilda's & St. Hugh's.
 Enrollment now exceeds 1,000 students, many of whom are members of the Dalit community, who would not previously have had access to formal education.

 In 2014, St. Hilda's & St. Hugh's began a pilot program to work with St. Pierre Community School in Madras, Haiti, a northern fishing village.

 A uniform consisting of a white shirt and blue or plaid skirt for girls, and tan pants for boys, is compulsory for students in grades 1–8.

 Upper division students (grades 4–8) attend Eucharist on Thursday, and students in grades 1–8 attend Chapel on all other days.

 Every year, the school presents a Christmas pageant that was written by Madeleine L’Engle, the renowned author of a Wrinkle in Time, who was a member of the faculty when the novel was published.
 All students from nursery through 8th grade participate in the pageant, which is always held on the last day before Christmas break.

 Facility

 The current school building is an 80,000-square-foot self-contained campus that was constructed in 1967.
-Renovations have taken place since 2004 to update the facility.
+A series of renovations since 2004 have earned awards for education design including a 2014 Architizer Award for Architecture + Learning.
 Building features include: